TCummings03/Capstone-Final-Project/README.md

 ![Image](https://github.com/TCummings03/Springboard-Capstone-Inferential-Statistics/blob/master/Images/Rent%20vs%20Beds.png)

 From the joint plots above, we can see a couple of different things.
 1) A histogram of each variable 2) the pearsonr & p value 3) regression line.
 All three have positive correlations with price, which suggests the more sqft, beds, or baths, the higher the rent price.
 This makes sense because the larger the apartment, the higher the price.
-What's interesting to note, however, about the sqft distribution is that it appears to be suffering from heteroskedasticity, which occurs when the variability of a variable is unequal acorss the range of values of a second variable that predicts it.
-Due to the hetereoskedasticity, it may be wise to also take a log transformation of sqft when running our regression model.
+What's interesting to note, however, about the sqft distribution is that it appears to be suffering from heteroskedasticity, which occurs when the variability of a variable is unequal across the range of values of a second variable that predicts it.
+Due to the heteroskedasticity, it may be wise to also take a log transformation of sqft when running our regression model.
 The distribution of bedrooms and bathrooms seems to be right skewed, which may suggest that they too could benefit from log transformations.
 Although this is not a requirement for linear regression, it may help improve our model and make interpretation of coefficients easier.
 As far as the central limit is concerned, we can be comfortable with satisfying the benchmark of more than 30 observations since our dataset consists of nearly 12,000 listings.

 **Base Case**

 Figuring out the best loss function to score our model is crucial.
-Whether you're using RMSE, MSE, r^2, etc. it is important to define your scoring fucntion.
+Whether you're using RMSE, MSE, r^2, etc. it is important to define your scoring function.
 Another critical inferential statistic skill that is necessary for analyze our results is creating a "baseline case."
 This baseline case will help serve as the backdrop against which we can compare the results of our model.
 We will use this baseline case in conjunction with our scoring function of Root Mean Squared Error to evaluate our model.
 The base case is found by taking the median price/ median sqft and multiplying it by each respective listing's sqft.
 This "base case" is a fairly crude way of predicting rent price.
-However, this is useful as a bench mark to see if using a model will actually be useful in trying to predict rent price.
+However, this is useful as a bench-mark to see if using a model will actually be useful in trying to predict rent price.
 At a minimum, the model should do better than the RMSE from the base case (1101.4502853).
 Here is the code for the base case:

 ```#Get a baseline case to compare model against: